 Cape May has three sections: West Cape May, the City and Cape May Point.
 We rediscovered the Cape in 1980 when a friend suggested a place to stay on Cape May Point.
 The Point is a quiet little village with a lighthouse, park, pond, bird observatory and pristine beaches, in vast contrast to the honky-tonk of the Wildwood boardwalk.
 The amenities consisted of a post office, above which was a spacious apartment which we rented one summer, and a small general store.
 We always had plenty to do and took many long walks or bicycled along the pond or to the lighthouse.

 Twenty-five years later we finally digitalized our videos from the summer of 1987.
-A few short excerpts accompany A Summer Song by Chad and Jeremy.
+Video below.

 We vacationed on the Cape every several years, our families renting places together or nearby.
 By that time, Cape May had been designated as a National Historic Landmark, with only San Francisco with more Victorian houses.
 We would drive our families into town for shopping or walking along the ocean, stopping to give the children rides at the small arcade.

 When Jean and I returned to the seaside town, we stayed at Leith Hall.
 I spent a considerable amount of time trying to decide which one to select out of the of the many B&Bs, inns, mansions and historic hotels, as so many have interesting architecture and character.
 I decided on Leith Hall, enticed by their description of salt air breezes, given that Philadelphia was baking in a heat wave.
 The 4PM tea and cakes were most welcome and thoroughly enjoyed the homemade breakfast served on the porch.